blinken/amz_sp_api/lib/feeds-api-model/docs/FeedsApi.md

 require 'feeds-api-model'

 api_instance = AmzSpApi::FeedsApiModel::FeedsApi.new

-feed_id = 'feed_id_example' # String | The identifier for the feed.
+feed_id = "feed_id_example" # String | The identifier for the feed.
 This identifier is unique only in combination with a seller ID.

 begin